-Scott A. Livingston, is co-founder of Rifkin Weiner Livingston LLC (RWL) and is Chair of the firm’s State Contracting, Procurement and Bid Protests Practice.
+Scott A. Livingston, is co-founder of RWL and chair of the firm’s State Contracting, Procurement and Bid Protests Practice.

 A specialist in Maryland procurement law, Scott has represented hundreds of government contractors on bid protests and other state contract disputes totaling more than 5 billion dollars.
 He has been the attorney of record in more than 50 decisions published by the Maryland State Board of Contract Appeals.
 In his more than 30 years in practice, Scott has handled more appeals to the Maryland State Board of Contract Appeals than any other private practitioner attorney.